scala/scala-lang/blog/_posts/2018-06-14-accessible-scala.md

 We hope you are excited as we are by the online demo.
 We would like to hear your feedback on the verbal descriptions.
-We would like to invite the Scala community to improve the quality of the project and join the effort.
+We would like to invite the Scala community to improve the quality of the project and join the effort by improving the descriptions.
+You can create a PR against [DescribeTest.scala].
 Another area where we would need help is to create an integration with [Emacspeak].
 It's an emacs plugin widely used by blind developers.
 If you know emacs lisp well and want to participate, please reach out to us!

 ## Talk to us!